 If you would like to join our team, we invite you to apply for a vacancy.

-As of 30 June 2014, the National Archives of Australia will be changing our e-recruitment system.
-Access to the previous system will no longer be available from the above date.
-The new e-recruitment portal will be accessible in the coming weeks.
+The National Archives of Australia is in the process of implementing a new e-recruitment system.
+Access to the previous system is no longer available.
+In the interim, applications should be submitted directly to the contact officer unless otherwise specified.
 We thank you for your patience during this time.
 If you have any questions or concerns, please contact our Human Resources team at firstname.lastname@example.org.

 Interim arrangements for APS recruitment